openhive-network/workerbee-doc/src/typescript/base-configuration.md

 # Base Configuration

 Configure WorkerBee for different environments and use cases.
-The configuration system allows you to customize behavior, performance, and data sources.

 ## :wrench: Basic Configuration